 In Oxford, you’ll most likely be punting on the River Cherwell, although the more adventurous visitor might make it onto the River Thames.
 Cambridge punters will get to enjoy the sights of the city while drifting along on the River Cam.

-If you’re taking part in an Oxford Scholastica summer school, you’ll get the opportunity to punt along the beautiful River Cherwell from the Cherwell Boathouse.
+If you’re taking part in an Oxford Scholastica summer programme, you’ll get the opportunity to punt along the beautiful River Cherwell from the Cherwell Boathouse.